intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 This macro can safely be used to enable NVPTX specific code path in SYCL kernels.

-*Note: this macro is only define during the device compilation phase.*
+*Note: this macro is defined only during the device compilation phase.*

 ##### NVPTX Builtins